bkzk/cisco-email-filters/pdf/pdfhunter.md

 Info: MID 140594 Custom Log Entry: MF-PDFSuspKeys:K6: 'mlwr.pdf, /OpenAction, /EmbeddedFile, /AcroForm, /ObjStm' key found!
 Info: MID 140594 Custom Log Entry: MF-PDFSuspKeys: Got 3 or more points for having susp PDF keys:  Highly Suspicious > Quarantine
  ```

+This sample does not include any Javascript code but it includes compressed object names (/ObjStm) and /OpenAction that triggers the form to open /EmbeddedFile on startup.